ainc/awesomeincu-2015/_courses/coding-club.md

 This course is capped at 20 students, so be sure to reserve your spot!

 ### **Are there any age limits for students in the Coding Club?**
-The Coding Club is designed for students ages 9-12.
+The Coding Club is designed for students ages 9-12 (approx. 4th - 7th grade).
 Please inquire if your student doesn't fit that age range but you still want him/her to participate - [info@awesomeincu.com](mailto:info@awesomeincu.com).

 ### **Are there classes during Spring Break?**
 There is a one-week gap between sessions 3 and 4 due to Fayette Co.
 Schools Spring Break.